jheyman/blog/pages/BlueKey/index.md

         * for read, end I2C communication, request and read incoming data
     * wait a few ms before looping to read/write next chunk

 **Note**: the original FinalKey code I used at the time contained a value of 4ms for the delay, which turned out to produce write errors for consecutive writes with the EEPROM I was using.
 I increased the delay to 8ms and it works fine.
+Newer FinalKey versions of the code have this increased delay too.

 #### Rotary encoder management